tarajaneseton/FlowerBed/README.md

 - added fucntionality for one player and quit game buttons
 - removed unused files, create file for boards.js

-2. Development (academic standard: merit level detail: section required for merit) – 15%
+FB015:
+- rename flowerbeds parameter in the addFlowerbedPiece function to avoid confusion with the global variable flowerbeds
+- refactored addFlowerbedPiece function by replacing ternary operators with if-else statements, updated .id with dataset.coordinates, added error handling to ensure that the parameters are provided

+##2.
+Development
+There are some issues that I have been unable  to fix.
+The logic for valid placement of flowerbeds on the computer's board isn't working each time.
+I created a maxAttempts to prevent an infinite loop that was occuring, however even with it set to 1000, there are still occasions where the validity of the flowerbeds cannot be maintained which usggests that there are improvements that need to be paid to the addFlowerbedPiece function.

-a.
-Adoption and use of ‘good’ standards(linked to 1a, 1b, 1c).
+###a.
+Adoption and use of ‘good’ standards
-b.
-Phase 1 development: tasks, code review and changes(linked to 1d,1e).
-c. ..repeated for each development phase.
-d.
-Phase n development: tasks, code review and changes(linked to 1d,1e).
-e.
-Ensuring quality through testing and resolving bugs(linked to 1a, 1b, 2a, 2b..2c).
-f.
-Reflection on key design challenges, innovations and how they were solved (with examples).
-3. Evaluation (academic standard: distinction level detail: section required for distinction) – 10%
+I've tried to keep my functions simple and have chosen consistent naming conventions for better undetstanding.I have used descriptive class names like taken, watered and empty to enhance code readability.
+I have used event listeners for drag and drop interactions.
+I have included comments that are written with simplicity and ease.

+## 3. Evaluation

-a.
+### a.
 Analysis with embedded examples of key code refactoring, reuse, smells.
+ notDropped: I changed the name of this variable to isPlaced for better understanding.

-b.
+### b.
 Implementation and effective use of ‘advanced’ programming principles(with examples).

-After building the basic functionality for Flowerbeds: 2 boards that are 10x10 in size with coordinates, 6 ships of different sizes and XYZ, I need to go back and incorporate modularisation into my code.
+After building the basic functionality for the Flowerbeds game with 2 boards that are 10x10 in size with coordinates, 6 ships of different sizes and functions to autoplace and manually place the flowerbeds, I was advised to go back and incorporate modularisation into my code as well as proper use of  the .ini file.
 I referred back to my UML diagram and edited the classes that I had originally planned.
-I began separating my code into separate files, I started with the simplest functions first that had the fewest amount of dependencies: XYZ.
-I faced difficulties when trying to import the addFlowerbedPiece function.
-Due to the way I had created thefunction it was hard t o know which dependencies were needed.
-So I decided to pause on building modules and continue creating the game logic instead.
-In hindsight if I had taken the time to learn and understand OOP and modularisation to begin with i could have started from a better place.
+I began separating my code into separate files, I started with the simplest functions first that had the fewest amount of dependencies.
+I installed Node and then tried to swap out my use of things like query selector which uses the DOM.
+However I faced difficulties when trying to import the addFlowerbedPiece function.
+I found myself getting confused between NPM, Node and vanilla javascript and use of DOM.
+I spent quite alot of time trying to change the structure of my code and in the end I decided to stick to one file rather than use modularisation.
+In hindsight if I had the time to learn and understand OOP and modularisation to begin with i could have started from a better place.

-c.
-Featuresshowcase and embedded innovations(with examples) - opportunity to ‘highlight’ best bits.

-d.
-Improved algorithms – research, design, implementation, and tested confirmation (with examples).

-Added modularisation
-Added Node.js (?) - original tutorial uses things like queryselector however i needed to change this to work with node.
-I wanted to implement node because xyz
-e.
+### e.
 Reflective review, opportunitiesto improve and continued professional development.

+- Unit Testing: I haven't included unit tests, I didn't have time to implement these.
+It would be useful to test the validity and robustness of my core functionalities like testing the placement of the flowerbeds, detecting whether flowers or flowerbeds have been watered as well as game state updates like hits, current score and who's winning.
+- Code: Many of my functions are complicated and go over many lines.
+It would have been good to break these down into smaller and more focused functions.
+There are a few functions that aren't working correctly, such as the placement of the player's flowerbeds where there is duplication.
+I spent a long tiem trying to work out why my addflowerbedpiece function doesnt work, but I could have separated the horizontal and vertical logic.
+In addition, smaller, more focused would have made my debugging easier when trying to fix the issues.
+- Error handling for addFlowerbedPiece function.
+Currently, this function randomly attempts to place flowerbeds for the computer until considered valid after a maximum of 1000 attempts.
+I have increased the attempts from 10, all the way to 1000 and there are still issues with the placement of the computer's flowerbeds - there is still invalidity.
+It could have been better to implement a better placement algorithm or introduce a new action after failure/invalidity such as skipping the computer's turn

+Continued Professional Development:

+1. Learn Unit Testing
+2. Learn advanced JavaScript concepts such as object-oriented programming principles, modules, and design patterns.
+3. Learn a front-end framework like React to structure my user interface and make use of components more effectively